uk-gov-mirror/DFE-Digital.get-into-teaching-content/content/ways-to-train.md

 Courses typically take one year but you may be able to study part time.

-Fees are usually around £9,250 but you can get [non-repayable funding for certain subjects](/funding-your-training) and apply for a [student loan](/funding-your-training).
+Fees are usually around £9,250 but you can get [funding that you do not have to pay back for certain subjects](/funding-your-training).

+You can also apply for a [student loan](/funding-your-training).

 <a class="button" href="https://www.find-postgraduate-teacher-training.service.gov.uk/">Find university training</a>